USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 \subsection{Datasets}

 To establish USB, we selected the COCO~\cite{COCO_ECCV2014}, Waymo Open Dataset (WOD)~\cite{WaymoOpenDataset_CVPR2020}, and \Mangas (\MangasAbbr)~\cite{Manga109_Matsui_MTAP2017, Manga109_Aizawa_IEEEMM2020}.
 WOD and \MangasAbbr are the largest public datasets with many small objects in the traffic and artificial domains, respectively.
 Object scales in these domains vary significantly with distance and viewpoints, unlike those in the medical and aerial domains\footnote{Aerial datasets contain abundant small objects but scarce large ones (see Table 4 in~\cite{DOTA2_TPAMI2021}).
 WOD has larger scale variation by distance variation, where 1\% of objects are larger than $1/4$ of the image area.}.
-USB covers extensive scale variations quantitatively (Figure~\ref{fig:instance_scale_distribution}) and qualitatively (Table~\ref{table:usb_characteristics}).
-As shown in Table~\ref{table:dataset_stats}, these datasets contain more instances and larger scale variations than their counterpart datasets in UODB~\cite{UniversalObjectDetection_CVPR2019} (COCO~\cite{COCO_ECCV2014} \texttt{val2014}, KITTI~\cite{KITTI_CVPR2012}, and Comic2k~\cite{CrossDomainDetection_Inoue_CVPR2018}).
+USB covers diverse scale variations qualitatively (Figure~\ref{fig:teaser}) and quantitatively (Figure~\ref{fig:instance_scale_distribution}).
+As shown in Table~\ref{table:dataset_stats}, these datasets contain more instances and larger scale variations~\cite{SNIP_Singh_CVPR2018} than their counterpart datasets in UODB~\cite{UniversalObjectDetection_CVPR2019}.
 USOD needs to evaluate detectors on datasets with many instances because more instances enable more reliable comparisons of scale-wise metrics.

 For the first dataset, we adopted the COCO dataset~\cite{COCO_ECCV2014}.
 COCO contains natural images of everyday scenes collected from the Internet.
 Annotations for 80 categories are used in the benchmark.
-As shown in Figure~\ref{fig:teaser} (left), object scales mainly depend on the categories and distance.
+As shown in Figure~\ref{fig:teaser} (left), object scales mainly depend on categories and distance.
 Although COCO contains objects smaller than those of \Pascal VOC~\cite{PASCALVOC_IJCV2015}, objects in everyday scenes (especially indoor scenes) are relatively large.
-Since COCO is the current standard dataset for multi-scale object detection, we adopted the same training split \texttt{train2017} (also known as \texttt{trainval35k}) as the COCO benchmark to eliminate the need for retraining across benchmarks.
+Since COCO is the current standard dataset for multi-scale object detection, we adopted the same training split \texttt{train2017} as the COCO benchmark to eliminate the need for retraining across benchmarks.
 We adopted the \texttt{val2017} split (also known as \texttt{minival}) as the test set.

 For the second dataset, we adopted the WOD, which is a large-scale, diverse dataset for autonomous driving~\cite{WaymoOpenDataset_CVPR2020} with many annotations for tiny objects (Figure~\ref{fig:instance_scale_distribution}).
 The images were recorded using five high-resolution cameras mounted on vehicles.
 As shown in Figure~\ref{fig:teaser} (middle), object scales vary mainly with distance.
 The full data splits of WOD are too large for benchmarking methods.
 Thus, we extracted 10\% size subsets from the predefined training split (798 sequences) and validation split (202 sequences)~\cite{WaymoOpenDataset_CVPR2020}.
 Specifically, we extracted splits based on the ones place of the frame index (frames 0, 10, ..., 190) in each sequence.
 We call the subsets \texttt{f0train} and \texttt{f0val} splits.
 Each sequence in the splits contains $\sim$20 frames (20\,s, 1\Hz), and each frame contains five images for five cameras.
 We used three categories (vehicle, pedestrian, and cyclist) following the official \textit{ALL\_NS} setting~\cite{WaymoOpenDataset_2D_detection_leaderboard} used in WOD competitions.